parth-p1702/Resume-builder/README.md

 # Resume-builder
 Project helps to build resume
-Special things about this project is build using locat storage.
+Special things about this project is build using local storage.